Qovery/documentation/website/docs/using-qovery/configuration/organization/labels-annotations.md

 <Alert type="warning">

 To ensure that Qovery will be able to continue managing your services.
-Some annotations prefixes are forbidden:
+Some annotations prefixes are forbidden (this list is not exhaustive):
 * `kubernetes.io/`
 * `k8s.io/`
 * `appCommitId`